Cognitive Psychology

 Dr. Baddeley determined that working memory is not a unitary cognitive component, as had previously been assumed, but comprises the following constituent components, each of which possesses dedicated working-memory capacity and each of which has a direct connection to long-term memory:

-• Epsodic Buffer – A limited-capacity passive system dedicated to linking information across domains to formintegrated uits of visual, spatial, and verbal information with time sequencing, such as the memory of of a story or movie scene.
+- Episodic Buffer – A limited-capacity passive system dedicated to linking information across domains to form integrated units of visual, spatial, and verbal information with time sequencing, such as the memory of a story or movie scene.

-• Phonological Loop – Deals with sound or phonological information.
-It consists of two parts: a short-term phonological store with auditory memory traces that are subject to rapid decay and an articlatory rehearsal component that can revive the memory traces.
-Visually presented language can be transformed into phonological code by silent articulation and thereby be encoded itop the phonological store.
+- Phonological Loop – Deals with sound or phonological information.
+It consists of two parts: a short-term phonological store with auditory memory traces that are subject to rapid decay and an articulatory rehearsal component that can revive the memory traces.
+Visually presented language can be transformed into phonological code by silent articulation and thereby be encoded into the phonological store.

 Cognitive Load Theory

-The third factor is called "extraneous cognitive load," and it has nothing to do either with the inherent difficulty of the subject matter or with the manner of presentation.
-It includes essentially everything else that may impinge on a learner's working memory.
+- The third factor is called "extraneous cognitive load," and it has nothing to do either with the inherent difficulty of the subject matter or with the manner of presentation.
+It includes essentially everything else that may impinge on an end user's or learner's working memory.
 Examples might include the lighting level or temperature in the classroom, an uncomfortable desk chair, hunger, or distractions.
 Many sources of extraneous cognitive load may be eliminated or controlled; the objective is to minimize them in order to facilitate learning.

 Modalities

 The prevailing cognitive theories address primarily visual and auditory modalities for sensory-data acquisition but neglect olfactory, gustatory, and tactile modalities.
 For chemists, zymurgists, and culinary artists, these other sensory modalities are obviously essential.
 End users who are visually or auditorially impaired also require accommodation.
-For these alternate modalities, there are processes for analyzing and filtering sensory data before they are presented to working memory that are similar to those for visual and auditory modalities.
+For these alternate modalities, parallel processes analyze and filter sensory data prior to entering working memory, similarly to those for visual and auditory modalities.
 Although I have some familiarity with Section 508 of the Americans with Disabilities Act, the vast majority of end users in the industries that I serve are capable of understanding written or illustrated information.